DDDDXIAOZHE/opendmm/README.md

 Although it's widely used by many AV sites, it's not that easy to use when it comes to personal usage.
 Because in order to use it you have to register your site and get approval.

 So I build this tool, to provide an easy-to-use alternative.
 It also provides more accurate result, which you can see from the "How?" section.

+## Where it excels?

+Give these a try:

+    $ opendmm "S-Cute 352_kokona_02"
+    $ opendmm SIRO-1088
+    $ opendmm "Carib 021511-620"

+Then try search them on DMM, or use DMM API if you have an app key.

 # How?